-The LISTSERV.CMSUT1 file that you search for evidence of the virus may not be edited "on the fly" to remove parts of the message--it is a read-only file for this purpose.
+The LISTSERV.CMSUT1 file that the exit searches for evidence of the virus may not be edited "on the fly" to remove parts of the message--it is a read-only file for this purpose.
 You have only the option of accepting or rejecting the message in its entirety.

-Given that the "classic" version of HAPPY99 is not sent as a MIME attachment, it is not possible to block it with the Attachments= list header keyword introduced in the 2000a level set release of LISTSERV 1.8d, and the exit is the only way to guard against it.
+Given that the "classic" version of HAPPY99 is not sent as a MIME attachment, it was not possible to block it with the original Attachments= list header keyword, and the exit was the only way to guard against it.

-LISTSERV 1.8e and above, with its integrated anti-virus scanning and ability to filter encoded inline attachments removes the need for this particular exit, but the above remains a useful example of how to program an exit.
+Modern versions of LISTSERV, with its integrated anti-virus scanning and ability to filter encoded inline attachments, removes the need for this particular exit, but the above remains a useful example of exit programming.